abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 interactions with others, so that, when circumstances change, we can let go and adapt to them.
 Today, for example, there's a large group of people visiting and things are happening all around us.
-If we try to control the situation—try to make things happen the way we want—we're likely to create problems.
+If we try to control the situation---try to make things happen the way we want---we're likely to create problems.
 But everything will run smoothly if we turn to this internal quality of renunciation, doing our best by letting go of our moods, views, and preferences.

 # Maybe This Buddha Isn't the Same as the Old Buddha